 Ceilings are notoriously hard to soundproof.
-However, I’d say that if you’re looking to stop noise from escaping the room, you might want to attach some foam panels up there.
-Acoustic foam will make sure that sound doesn’t bounce off the ceiling or pass through it.
+However, I’d say that if you’re looking to stop noise from escaping the room, you might want to attach some foam or fabric panels up there.
+They will make sure that sound doesn’t bounce off the ceiling or pass through it.

 However, if you’re having full-blown punk band rehearsals in the room, you may also want to give your ceiling the Green Glue and drywall treatment.
-Then, follow that up with acoustic foam.
+Then, follow that up with acoustic panels.